osama-ata/p6xer-mcp-server/README.md

 # P6XER MCP Server

-This is the Model Context Protocol (MCP) Server for P6XER models, built on top of [PyP6XER](https://github.com/HassanEmam/PyP6Xe).
+This is the Model Context Protocol (MCP) Server for P6 XER files, built on top of [PyP6XER](https://github.com/HassanEmam/PyP6Xer).

 It exposes machine-readable MCP manifests for PyP6XER's modules for use by AI models such as:
 - XER Parser